NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 # Worked example 4 - cookie cutter templates

 The microscope slides are arranged on a 20 x 5 template.
-If you are regularly dealing with hundreds or thousands of sacnned images with an identical arrangement of objects then automatic segmentation is imperfect.
+If you are regularly dealing with hundreds or thousands of scanned images with an identical arrangement of objects then automatic segmentation is imperfect.

 Objective: to create and use cookie cutter templates.